 Acetone is a chemical used in many household products.
 This article discusses poisoning from swallowing acetone-based products.
 Poisoning may also occur from breathing in fumes or absorbing it through the skin.

-This is for information only and not for use in the treatment or management of an actual poison exposure.
-If you have an exposure, you should call your local emergency number (such as 911) or a local poison control center at 1-800-222-1222.
+This article is for information only.
+Do NOT use it to treat or manage poisoning from acetone.
+If you or someone you are with is exposed to this substance, call your local emergency number (such as 911) or a local poison control center at 1-800-222-1222.

 Acetone; Dimethyl formaldehyde; Dimethyl ketone